 - There’s an element of luck in everything we do.
 Think about it.
 How much of your life is pure serendipity?
 If you were born in the U.S. instead of

 say, Uganda, that’s a pretty good break.
 If you have good health and all your fingers and toes, that’s a pretty good break.
 It goes on and on.
 So much of life is luck.
 Will the sun turn into a supernova tomorrow?
 Who knows?
 Will a total stranger shoot you over the contents of your wallet?
 Who knows.
 The point is luck is part of the equation.
 Just like in poker, in spite of all your planning, shit happens.
 The best you can do is prepare for success and hope for the best.
 If luck is with you, you won’t contract cancer at thirty.

 - Understanding the game puts you at a great advantage.
 Just like the “Sharks” at a Vegas poker table, knowing the score vastly increases your odds of winning.
 In life understanding and experience also put you at a great advantage.
 Never miss an opportunity to improve yourself.

 - Go “all in” when you’ve got it.
 When you know you’re in a strong position to succeed, don’t be afraid to commit.
 Luck is always a part of the game.
 What better time to “go for it” than when the odds say fortune is on your side?

 - Sometimes you just have to smile and say good hand.
 In spite of all your effort and preparation, sometimes life conspires against you and deals you a “bad beat”.
 A classy player understands this is part of the game and simply smiles and congratulates the winner.

-- Patients is as important as luck.
+- Patients are as important as luck.
 Good cards come and go.
-When your cards are hot, you know it can’t last.
-When your cards are cold, you know it can’t last.
-The trick is to wait out the troughs, play conservative, and guard your stack.
+When your cards are hot, you know they can’t last.
+When your cards are cold, you know they can’t last.
+The trick is to wait out the troughs, play conservatively, and guard your stack.
 That way when the “bullets” come your way, you’re fully loaded.
 Patients and action are flip sides of the same coin, wisdom.